openHPI/TeachingTeamGuidelines/docs/features/coursemanagement/studentsubmissions.md

 *Fig. To manage the submissions of all participants in the course*
 <br>

-On this page, teaching team can manage all the submissions.
-They are allowed to award additional points to target participants by filling in the box under **Actions** column as shown in the figure below:
+This page provides an overview on the students submissions.
+Teaching team members can search for particular solutions by certain students for trouble-shooting.
+If necessary, additional points can be added to certain submissions by particular students e.g. to compensate points that are missing due to technical issues:

 ![Student Submission](../../img/features/coursemanagement/st_submit.png)
 *Fig. Preview of the student submissions page*